SOCIETY OF ’67 ▷ PROGRAMS ▷ TRAINEE GRANTS

 • A fellow in a pathology subspecialty program or a postdoctoral certification program at an APC member institution.

-Applicants must have a faculty sponsor/advisor who is a full-time faculty member in the Pathology Department at their institution.
-If invited to submit a full proposal, applicants must also have a letter of sponsorship from the appropriate Chair of the Pathology Department or Program Director of the pathology training program at their institution.
-The application period is open annually during the fall in a two-phase process that begins with a Letter of Intent online application (due in early October) followed by a full proposal to those applicants invited to submit in late November.
+Applicants must have a faculty sponsor/advisor who is a full-time faculty member in the Pathology Department (APC member department) at their institution.
+If invited to submit a full proposal, applicants must also have a letter of sponsorship/recommendation from the Chair of the Pathology Department (for medical students) or Program Director of the pathology training program at their institution (for residents/fellows).
+For the purposes of this grant award program, the eligible applicant must be listed as the principal investigator.

 Letter of Intent

 Interested applicants must submit a Letter of Intent (LOI) application.
-The submission period is now closed.
-Only one LOI per applicant permitted.
-LOI application must be submitted no later than 2:00pm ET on October 7, 2022.
-LOIs will be screened and all applicants will be notified of the review committee's decision by the week of October 24, 2022.
-Only applicants whose LOI demonstrates alignment and value to health services research or education will be invited to complete a full proposal and application, which must be submitted by 2:00pm ET on Monday, November 21, 2022.
-Details on the application process will follow for successful LOI applicants who are invited to submit a full proposal.
+Only one LOI per applicant is permitted.
+LOI applications must be submitted no later than 10:00am ET on Monday, October 2, 2023.
+LOIs will be screened and all applicants will be notified of the review committee's decision the week of October 23, 2023.
+Only applicants whose LOI demonstrates alignment and value to health services research or education will be invited to complete a full proposal and application, which must be submitted no later than 2:00pm ET on Monday, November 27, 2023.
+Details on the application format and process will follow for successful LOI applicants who are invited to submit a full proposal.

 Funding Restrictions